 But the contrast was not limited to textures and colors.
 There was a lot of contrast in flavors too — sweet corn and zucchini, salty fried onions, toasted garlic bits, tarragon, thyme, freshly cracked black pepper and celery salt.

 Corn and Zucchini Cakes

 - 1 cup shredded zucchini (I used a grater)

 - 1 egg

-- 4 tbsps. of plain bread crumbs
+- 4 tablespoons plain bread crumbs

-- 1 tbsp. of toasted garlic bits
+- 1 tablespoon toasted garlic bits

-- celery salt, to taste
+- celery salt to taste

-- 1/2 tsp. of chopped tarragon
+- 1/2 teaspoon chopped tarragon

-- 1/4 tsp. of chopped thyme
+- 1/4 tspteaspoon chopped thyme

-- freshly cracked black pepper, to taste
+- freshly cracked black pepper to taste

 - cooking oil for frying

-- Squeeze the shredded zucchini with your hand to remove excess water so that the cakes won’t turn soggy.
+Squeeze the shredded zucchini with your hand to remove excess water so that the cakes won’t turn soggy.

 Mix together all in the ingredients in a bowl (except the cooking oil, naturally).

-- Heat the cooking oil in a frying pan.
+Heat the cooking oil in a frying pan.

-- Drop the corn-zucchini mixture by heaping tablespoonfuls; flatten slightly with the back of a spoon.
+Drop the corn-zucchini mixture by heaping tablespoonfuls; flatten slightly with the back of a spoon.

-- Cook the cakes in batches of three or four to make sure that the cooking oil stays hot.
+Cook the cakes in batches of three or four to make sure that the cooking oil stays hot.
 If the temperature is right, it’ll take only about a minute for the underside to brown.

-- Flip the cakes and brown the opposite side.
+Flip the cakes and brown the opposite side.

-- Scoop out and drain on paper towels.
+Scoop out and drain on paper towels.

-- Serve the cakes hot.
+Serve the corn and zucchini cakes hot.